 Ania Soliman will present Kahraba, a monumental site-specific installation taking its title from the Arabic for ‘electricity’.
 Created in response to Beirut’s ongoing energy crisis, the work traces complex interconnections between technology, nature and memory.
 Consisting of five-metre-high canvases that blend technological and organic motifs captured in a series of performative acts involving artificial and real plants being thrown onto the canvases.

 Total Arts by The Courtyard (consisting of artists Fereydoun Ave, Shaqayeq Arabi, and Dariush Zandi) will unveil Reconstructed Landscape, marking the first collaborative outdoor public display by the artist trio since 2009.
-Their installation weaves together fragments from the mountains and urban environments of the UAE to create a reimagined terrain, reflecting on the fragile relationship between humans and their environment, urging visitors to consider how we shape, and are shaped, by the world around us.
+Their installation weaves together fragments from the mountains and urban environments of the UAE to create a reimagined terrain.

 A series of experiential installations using digital technologies will explore the complexity of our relationship with technology.
 Data and kinetic artist BREAKFAST will present Carbon Wake, an interactive kinetic installation that uses real-time energy data to visualise the impact of our collective choices on the environment.
 Digital artist Jacopo Di Cera will present Retreat, a poignant reflection on the climate crisis with a multi-screen installation, new media studio Ouchhh Studio will return with MOTHEREARTH, a large-scale AI-driven sculpture that turns raw climate data into an evocative sensory experience, while Hybrid Experience, a collective of artists, engineers and creatives based in Dubai, will present a large-scale kaleidoscope inviting audiences to visualise their dreams using artificial intelligence.